 Instructions

-- In the bowl of a stand mixer, combine the flour, sugar, yeast, cocoa powder, salt and espresso powder (if using).
+- In the bowl of a stand mixer, combine the flour, sugar, cocoa powder, salt and espresso powder (if using).
 Mix very well with a spoon or with the paddle attachment of a stand mixer.

 - Work in the chocolate chips, nuts and dried cherries (if using).
 Shape into one large round or two small rounds (I recommend two).
 As you form the rounds, try to keep the chocolate chips buried in the dough or set aside a little of the dough to patch the exposed ones and keep them from drying out in the oven.